vsemenyakin/cpprt/readme.md

 CPP Runtime (cpprt) is a small library, that provides possibility to bind metadata for C++ classes and then use this data in different ways.

-Brief overview of the library features:
+Brief overview of the library features:<br/>
-1. Creating objects of registered classes by string name of classes.
+1. Creating objects of registered classes by string name of classes.<br/>
-2. Observing inheritance hierarchies of registered classes.
+2. Observing inheritance hierarchies of registered classes.<br/>
-3. Access for class metadata from class objects.
+3. Access for class metadata from class objects.<br/>

 --- Overview of this repository structure ---

-- Documentation block:
+- Documentation block:<br/>
 readme.md - this file.
-It contains brief information about cpprt project.
+It contains brief information about cpprt project.<br/>
-README.cmake - instructions how to build cpprt library and other projects.
+README.cmake - instructions how to build cpprt library and other projects.<br/>
-\docs - library documentation.
+\docs - library documentation.<br/>

-- Library files:
+- Library files:<br/>
-\include - library interface API (headers).
+\include - library interface API (headers).<br/>
-\src - library source code.
+\src - library source code.<br/>

-- Additional projects:
+- Additional projects:<br/>
-\examples - source code files for project examples.
+\examples - source code files for project examples.<br/>
-\tools - source code files for library tools.
+\tools - source code files for library tools.<br/>

-- Build system:
+- Build system:<br/>
-\build - empty folder, recommended to keep for building needs.
+\build - empty folder, recommended to keep for building needs.<br/>
-CMakeLists.txt - file with CMake configuration.
+CMakeLists.txt - file with CMake configuration.<br/>

-- Miscellaneous:
+- Miscellaneous:<br/>
-LICENCE.txt - project licence text (MIT).
+LICENCE.txt - project licence text (MIT).<br/>
-copying.txt - file with licence header template.
+copying.txt - file with licence header template.<br/>